pkestene/incremental-fluids-kokkos/README.md

 Incremental fluids with Kokkos
 ==============================

-The present repository is a naive parallelization of the first four steps with the [Kokkos programing model](https://github.com/kokkos/kokkos) for performance portability.
+The present repository is a naive parallelization of the first five steps with the [Kokkos programing model](https://github.com/kokkos/kokkos) for performance portability.

  - step1: setup the basic build blocks of an incompressible flow solver: advection + poisson solver to ensure incompressibility (divergence of velocity is zero)
  - step2: modify advection (third order Runge Kutta)